 How do you measure success for an explainer video?

 The success or failure of your explainer video should hinge on more than just view count.
 While views are great, they don’t tell the whole story.
 You should also be looking at engagement (how much of the video do viewers actually watch?) and conversions (do viewers take the desired action after watching the video?).
 Like any marketing effort, we recommend having goals and a way to track them in place before you start.

 How much money does an explainer video cost?

-How long does an explainer video take to create?
+How long does an explainer video production take?